 In 2012 he co-founded DanceFAR (Dance For A Reason), an annual benefit performance and after-party that brings the Bay Area dance community together to support the work of the Cancer Prevention Institute of California (CPIC).
 In 2014 he received the Inspiration Award from CPIC.
 To date, DanceFAR has raised over $450,000 in support of their programs and initiatives to prevent cancer.

 In 2014, he formed a new contemporary repertory company in San Francisco, SFDanceworks.
-The Inaugural Season in 2016 was sold out and the company was featured on the cover of the San Francisco Chronicle’s Datebook section.
-Season Two will be co-presented with the ODC Theater June 22-24, 2017.
+The Inaugural Season in 2016 was sold out and the company was featured on the cover of the San Francisco Chronicle’s Datebook.
+The company has presented works by Alejandro Cerrudo, Lar Lubovitch, José Limón, Penny Saunders as well as world premieres by Saunders, James Graham, Danielle Rowe, Dana Genshaft, and James Sofranko.
+Season Three will be presented at the Cowell Theater June 8-10, 2018.

-He has created many original choreographic works, including two new works for the San Francisco Ballet School Trainee program.
-James also works as a repetiteur for Yuri Possokhov, resident choreographer for San Francisco Ballet.
+He has also created many original choreographic works, including two works for the San Francisco Ballet School Trainee program.
+James also works as a repetiteur for Yuri Possokhov, resident choreographer for San Francisco Ballet, and has staged his ballets on Cincinnati Ballet, Colorado Ballet, and San Francisco Ballet.